Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

   - Saxe–Gurari–Sudborough algorithm
   - Brute-force search

-(As we remain in the early stages of development, some of these may not yet be fully implemented and/or tested.)
+(As we remain in the early stages of development, some of these may not yet be fully implemented and/or tested.
+Whenever an unimplemented algorithm is used, an `ERROR: TODO: Not yet implemented` is raised.)

 ## Installation